Earn Trust through Powerful Website Authority

 Coordinate with social media teams to promote new website pages.
 Every time you publish in-depth content, your social channels should share it with commentary that adds context and encourages engagement.
 This drives traffic and signals to search engines that the content is valuable enough to be promoted across multiple channels.

 Engage sales staff to mention the website in conversations with prospects.
 Train them to direct potential customers to specific resources that address common objections or questions.
-Sales teams often underutilise content because no one informs them it exists.
+Sales teams often underutilise content because no one informs them that it exists.

-Tracking Authority Through Content Coverage
+Track the Authority Through Content Coverage

 Most marketers still wonder how to check website authority and immediately reach for tools that promise a simple answer.
 They want to check their website authority, obtain a number, and move on to the next task on their endless to-do list.